 Heater, along with Paul Vincent Carpenter, Harvard DeHart Castle, Edward Addison Griffiths, Phillips Merrill Payson, and Richard Brumback Reed, was assigned to No. 36 Squadron, a home defense squadron flying F.E.2b’s and F.E.2d’s, based in and around Newcastle.12 Heater “and my roommate since Cornell [Reed] landed at a night flying detachment of six or eight officers at a very small field near the North Sea coast entitled Hylton, near Sunderland.”13 While most of the men assigned to other squadrons actually began training, Heater and his fellow detachment members found that at 36 “There was little flying activity . . . although we got a couple of short rides in the F.E.2b early British machines. . . .
 No instruction was given us.”14 This account is corroborated by Castle, who “said their crowd had had no instruction thus far; they were just marking time and fed up.”15

 Sometime early in the new year, Heater was posted to No. 6 Training Depot Station at Boscombe Down, about ten miles north of Salisbury.
-No. 6 T.D.S. had been in existence since October 1917; pilots were trained there using Avros and DH.6s, and could move on to DH.4s, DH.9s, FK.8s, B.E.2c’s, B.E.2e’s (the last three once operational two-seater aircraft now obsolete and used for training).16 According to his own account, Heater began training on DH.6s—a plane designed as a trainer for pilots destined for observation or bombing, and a “sign that we would not be trained for the more glamorous pursuit flying.”17
+Instructional planes there included DH.6s , Avros , and B.E.2c’s and B.E.2e’s (the last three once operational two-seater aircraft now obsolete and used for training).16 According to his own account, Heater began training on DH.6s—a plane designed as a trainer for pilots destined for observation or bombing, and a “sign that we would not be trained for the more glamorous pursuit flying.”17

-In late May Heater arrived at Turnberry in Scotland for advanced training at the No. 1 School of Aerial Fighting and Gunnery; “quarters were in the large resort hotel and were sumptuous!”21 He remained there through the first half of June,22 and thus was at Turnberry when his friend Reed was killed there on June 5, 1918.21 At some point, either before or after his time at Turnberry, Heater went through a course of wireless telegraphy at Chattis Hill, a few miles from Boscombe Down.22
+In late May Heater arrived at Turnberry in Scotland for advanced training at the No. 1 School of Aerial Fighting and Gunnery; “quarters were in the large resort hotel and were sumptuous!”20 He remained there through the first half of June,and thus was at Turnberry when his friend Reed was killed there on June 5, 1918.21 At some point, either before or after his time at Turnberry, Heater went through a course of wireless telegraphy at Chattis Hill, a few miles from Boscombe Down.22

 Once his advanced training was completed, Heater served for a time as a ferry pilot.
 Towards the end of June 1918 he was ordered to report for assignment to a squadron in France.
 He later recalled that on “Joining three of my Italian detachment friends [Kenneth MacLean Cunningham, Payson, and George Clark Sherman], we chanced to meet an RAF pilot who had recently returned.
 On learning that we were D.H. pilots, he suggested that we request assignment to a D.H.4 squadron that was fitted with Rolls Royce engines.
 We did so, and were assigned to 55 squadron. . . .”23